About Face (album)

-About Face is the second solo studio album by English singer and musician David Gilmour, released on 5 March 1984 by Harvest in the UK and Columbia in the United States, a day before Gilmour's 38th birthday.
+About Face is the second solo studio album by the English singer and musician David Gilmour, released on 5 March 1984 by Harvest in the UK and Columbia in the United States, a day before Gilmour's 38th birthday.
 Co-produced by Bob Ezrin and Gilmour, the album was recorded in 1983 at Pathé Marconi Studio, in Boulogne-Billancourt, France.
-The lyrics of two tracks, "All Lovers Are Deranged" and "Love on the Air", were written by Pete Townshend of the Who.
-Townshend's version of "All Lovers Are Deranged" appears on his solo album Scoop 3.
+The lyrics of two tracks, "All Lovers Are Deranged" and "Love on the Air", were written by Pete Townshend of The Who.
+Townshend's version of "All Lovers Are Deranged" appears on his solo compilation album Scoop 3 (2001).

 The album received positive reviews and peaked at number 21 on UK Albums Chart and number 32 on the US Billboard Top 200 Albums chart.
 Two singles were released: "Blue Light" peaked at number 62 in the United States, while "Love on the Air" failed to chart.
-Like Gilmour's self-titled debut solo album, About Face was certified gold by the RIAA.
+Like Gilmour's eponymous debut solo studio album, About Face was certified gold by the RIAA.
 A remastered reissued CD was released in 2006 on EMI in Europe and Columbia for the rest of the world.